badr-komutel/badr-komutel/README.md

 --->  9) ✨ Test your submition (button confirmer) form in your h2-console, in memory database

---->  10) 👀 Demo your appplication by taking screen shots into your README page.
+--->  10) 👀 Demo your appplication by taking screen shots or a recording into your README page.

 --->  11) Use git to commit your code into your github account with clear commits.